MCP Apps Integration in A2UI Surfaces¶

 - uv — Fast Python package manager (used to run all Python samples)

-- Node.js 18+ and npm — Required for building and running the client apps
+- Node.js 18+ and Yarn — Required for building and running the sample client apps within this monorepo workspace.

 - A